hoangsonww/The-MovieVerse-Database/MovieVerse-Frontend/README.md

 ## License

 This project is licensed under MIT license.
+Refer to the `LICENSE` file in each subdirectory for more information.

 ---